kpn-dsh/dsh-cli/docs/developers.md

 Because of the strong dependencies between the `dsh` tool and the library, they are often been worked on at the same time.
-In that case it is convenient to set the dependency to the local copy of the library.
+In that case it is convenient to set the dependency to the local copy of the library crate.
-Also you might want to enable the `manage` feature while developing.
+Also, you might want to enable the `manage` feature while developing.

 ```toml
 dsh_api = { path = "../dsh-api/dsh-api", features = ["generic", "manage"] }